92 Main St, Ashland, ME 04732 Phone: (207) 435-6213 Contact Us

 Chamberlain Bridge to Pinkham Road junction (KFM)

-490 Road by 5th St. John to Baker Lake Road To be maintained until mid January
+• 490 Road by 5th St. John to Baker Lake Road

-Poulin Road from Thoroughfare Brook to Realty Road (Landvest) Open after Jan.
-1st
+• Poulin Road from Thoroughfare Brook to Realty Road (Landvest) Open until end of January

-Cyr Road from Poulin Road to St. Juste Road (Landvest) Open after Jan.
-1st
+• Cyr Road from Connector Rd to St. Juste Road (Landvest)

 From 522 Road over Johns Bridge to Thoroughfare Brook (7I)

-Rocky Brook Road from Portage to the St. Francis connection and intersection with the Blanchette Rd. by Musquacook Stream.
+• Rocky Brook Road from Portage to the St. Francis connection and to the intersection with the Blanchette Road by Musquacook Stream.
 (Irving)

-Robinson Road from St. Pamphile to Estcourt/Irving Road (7I)
+• Robinson Road from Blanchet to Estcourt/Irving Road (7I)

 Jack Mountain Road to Island Pond Road (7I)